Collection Page

 Detail View

-Select whether the Detail View should be displayed in the center of the screen or on the right hand side.
+Select whether to display the `Detail View' in the center of the screen or on either side of the screen.

 Size

-Select how large the Detail View should be.
-Choose between Full, Medium and Small.
+Select how large you'd like the detail view to be.
+Choose between full, medium, and small.

 Filters